Amsterdam police warn of fresh calls for unrest a day after rioters torch a tram

 Pro-Palestinian demonstrators were banned by local authorities from gathering outside the stadium.
 Before the match, Maccabi fans also tore a Palestinian flag off a building in Amsterdam and chanted anti-Arab slogans on their way to the stadium.
 There were also reports of Maccabi fans starting fights.

 Dutch police announced five new arrests Monday in their investigation into that earlier violence.
-The suspects are men aged 18 to 37 and are from Amsterdam or surrounding cities.
-Four are still in custody; the fifth has been released but remains a suspect.
+The suspects are men between the ages of 18 and 37, and are from Amsterdam or surrounding cities.
+Four are still in custody, while the fifth has been released but remains a suspect.

 Earlier, police said that four other men who had been arrested last week would remain in custody while the investigation continues.
 Two of those are minors, a 16-year old and a 17-year old from Amsterdam.
 The other two men are from Amsterdam and a nearby city.